Davis’ 41 points lead Lakers past Pelicans, 114-110 - WHIZ News

 Before Davis changed out of his uniform, he went to the Pelicans locker room to give Holiday a signed jersey and wound up lingering a bit to catch up with old teammates and coaches.

-“We got a bond off the floor that will continue no matter the circumstances.
+“We’ve got a bond off the floor that will continue no matter the circumstances.
 It was a fun night,” Davis said.
-“Everybody thinks I got a vendetta against New Orleans or something like that. … I have no ill will toward anybody.
+“Everybody thinks I’ve got a vendetta against New Orleans or something like that. … I have no ill will toward anybody.
 I’m in a happy place.
 They’re in a happy place.
 And we’re just here to play basketball.”

 UP NEXT